 Harold and the Purple Crayon is one of our favorite classic children’s books.
 We were inspired by the story to create these purple yarn art sculptures!

-Are you following our Children’s Books & Activities Pinterest board?
+Follow our Children’s Books & Activities Pinterest board!

 (This post contains affiliate links.)

 The Preschool Book Club is back this week with creative activities for kids inspired by the story, Harold and the Purple Crayon!
 Every other week we’ll all be sharing some fun activities for kids based on the book of the week.
 If you missed our previous books and activities be sure to check them out:

 - Pete the Cat and His Four Groovy Buttons

 Purple Yarn Art Inspired by Harold and the Purple Crayon